Shivinder Mohan Singh: Personal life

 Singh lives in New Delhi with his wife Aditi S. Singh and their four sons.
 On 24 September, during the AGM of Fortis Hospitals, Singh announced his resignation and handed control of the hospital chain to his brother.

 Arrest

-As of 1 November 2019, Singh, along with his brother, remains under arrest as his judicial custody has been extended until 14 November 2019.
-On 12 December 2019, A Delhi court rejected his bail plea in a case related to alleged misappropriation of funds at Religare Finvest Limited (RFL).
+As of 1 November 2019, Singh, along with his brother, remained under arrest, as his judicial custody has been extended until 14 November 2019.
+On 12 December 2019, a Delhi court rejected his bail plea in a case related to alleged misappropriation of funds at Religare Finvest Limited.
+He was granted bail in June 2023 by the Delhi High Court.